HuveD/micro_roo_manager/opt-prompt/sparc-config.md

 **4. Subtask Monitoring & Reporting Compliance**
     *   Actively monitor Subtask execution by awaiting their completion reports.
     *   Ensure received reports strictly follow the **mandatory reporting format** defined in `.roo/rules/attempt_completion_protocol.md` (as referenced by the subtask protocol).
 This format is critical for the dynamic planning process.
-    *   Do not proceed until a correctly formatted report is received.
+    *   Do not proceed until a correctly formatted report is received. **Note:** The User might provide the delegated mode's report directly in their message (e.g., prefixed with `[new_task completed] Result:`).
+Recognize and process these reports accordingly.

 **5. Dynamic Plan Review and Adaptation (Strict Criteria Enforcement)**
     *   **Continuously monitor** all incoming `Subtask Completion Reports` and `Subtask Handover Reports`.